Consdata/kouncil/docs/DEPLOYMENT.md

 ## Advanced config - SASL Authentication

-If one of your brokers needs SASL authentication You could specify saslUsername and saslPassword for each broker, like so:
+If one of your brokers in cluster type environment needs SASL authentication You could specify `saslUsername` and `saslPassword` for each broker, like so:

 ```yaml
 kouncil: